tsawan/blog/src/pages/playing-with-xstate/index.md

 - States are well defined and encapsulated inside machine definition.
 The state machine also captures the state transitions.
 - Testing the state machine is easy.
 Please see model-based testing in the Resources section.
 - Using a state management library not only results in reduced bugs but also promotes better developer experience and ease of maintenance.
 - You can use the XState visualizer to visualize as well as test the state transitions.
-The visualizer has a <code>state</code> tab to check the current state and a <code>event</code> tab to send events.
+The visualizer has a <code>state</code> tab to check the current state and an <code>event</code> tab to send events to transition the machine to another state.
 It lists the possible events based on the current state and lists all the past events for easier playback.

 ##Where to go from here##

 I've covered a very simple example in this post as a starting point.
-XState has a lot more features that I will cover in a future post.
+XState has a lot of features that I intend to cover in a future post.

 ##Resources##